vvr-rao/NLP-on-AWS-EKS/README.md

 # Training an NLP model and Deploying onto AWS Elastic Kubernetes Service

-A more detaild writeup is available on my blog here: https://vvrrao.home.blog/hosting-a-custom-nlp-model-on-aws-elastic-kubernetes-service/
+A more detailed writeup is available on my blog here: https://vvrrao.home.blog/hosting-a-custom-nlp-model-on-aws-elastic-kubernetes-service/

 Trained a model locally and deployed  to the Elastic Kubernetes Service on AWS.
 The data was from Kaggle: https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/overview.
 This is a Sentiment Dataset for Movie reviews.
 Five Sentiment Labels as follows: